G1 Jockey

-G1 Jockey (called GI Jockey in Japan) is a video game franchise developed and published by Koei that simulates horse racing from a jockey's perspective.
-The games most dominant participant Tom Bartholomew retired after going unbeaten for 13 years.
+G1 Jockey (called GI Jockey in Japan) is a simulation video game series developed and published by Koei (now Koei Tecmo). simulates horse racing from a jockey's perspective.
 Games have been released on the PlayStation, PlayStation 2, PlayStation 3 and also on the Wii, Xbox 360 and Nintendo Switch.
+It is distinct from a similar series by Koei Tecmo named Winning Post.

 The original and its two sequels contain quick training race modes as well as a longer career mode.
 The racing itself has an emphasis on subtle strategy, e.g. playing with the horse's individual characteristics in mind.
-Horses individual characteristics include Front runner horses which prefer a spot in the top of the pack during the course of the race.
-Drop in horses which require a constant pace to reach its maximum potential for the final spurt.
-Drop out horses which require precise timing to make a move to the top and sprint down to the finish.
-Finally hold up horses which strength is to save up potential and start the spurt earlier than any other horse.
+Horses individual characteristics include Front runner horses which prefer a spot in the top of the pack during the course of the race; drop in horses which require a constant pace to reach its maximum potential for the final spurt; drop out horses which require precise timing to make a move to the top and sprint down to the finish; and hold up horses which strength is to save up potential and start the spurt earlier than any other horse.
 This horse favors a quick pace race to demonstrate its full abilities.

 The third game of the series, G1 Jockey 3, launched the Koei series into the spotlight.

-The Wii releases ('G1 Jockey Wii' and 'G1 Jockey Wii 2008') do not follow the same numbering structure as those released on PlayStation consoles.
+The Wii releases (G1 Jockey Wii and G1 Jockey Wii 2008) do not follow the same numbering structure as those released on PlayStation consoles.

 Games

 G1 Jockey

-G1 Jockey is a horse racing simulator developed & published by Koei released on March 11, 1999, for the PlayStation in Japan.
+G1 Jockey is a horse racing simulator developed and published by Koei released on March 11, 1999, for the PlayStation console in Japan.

 G1 Jockey 2

-G1 Jockey 2 is a Sports game, developed by Koei/Inis and published by Koei, which was released in Japan on November 2, 2000.
+G1 Jockey 2 is a sports game, developed by Koei/Inis and published by Koei, which was released in Japan on November 2, 2000.
 It is the first game in the series to be made for the PlayStation 2 console.

 An updated version of the game titled G1 Jockey 2 2001 was released in Japan on March 22, 2001.
 This edition would later be localized for the European market and published by THQ on March 8, 2002, released with the revised title G1 Jockey (as the previous titles were released only in Japan).